etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ### Section

-Section is quite a bit simpler to render, since it's just a titled list of entries.
+The `Section` function much simpler to render.
+It is simply a list of entries with a title.

 ```tsx